stevemcd87/florida-picks/README.md

 You may click this [link](https://stevemcd87.github.io/florida-picks/) to experience the app.
 ## User's Experience
   - User first chooses a game they would like to get the statistics of.
-  - Once game is chosen user sees a list of all lotto possibilities for said game and general stats of each lotto(eg. Money Won for the year, Box Number WIns, Straight Number Wins)
+  - Once game is chosen user sees a list of all lotto possibilities for said game and general stats of each lotto(eg. Money Won for the year, Box Number Wins, Straight Number Wins)
+  - Generated table can be ordered by the use of a few radio buttons and select options provided by the app.
-  - The user can then click on an individual lotto and get more detailed information about said lotto(eg. All Winning Dates, Amount Won per Winning)
+  - The user can also click on an individual lotto and get more detailed information about said lotto(eg. All Winning Dates, Amount Won per Winning)